 Born and raised in New Zealand, Michael was briefly a lawyer before becoming a newspaper reporter, leader writer and editor.

 He first visited the Shrine of the Báb while on pilgrimage in 1980.
 After moving to Australia in 1988 with his wife, Chris, and sons Thomas and George, he was a journalist with Murdoch University in Perth before joining the staff of The West Australian newspaper where he was a national award-winning education and feature writer.

 Michael was then appointed the newspaper’s Asia Desk Chief, specializing in covering Indonesia, and being awarded the Perth Press Club Award for consistent excellence, and the University of Western Australia's prestigious Arthur Lovekin award.
-He is a currently a part-time staff member of the Office of External Affairs of the Australian Bahá’í Community.
+He is a currently working as a foreign affairs adviser.

 Quote from the author:

 "I hope this book contributes to events in 2017 marking the bicentenary of the birth of Baha'u'llah, the Founder of the Baha'i Faith, Who directed that the Shrine of the Bab be built on a spot He designated on Mount Carmel."~ Michael V. Day.